 In December 2019, Fender Europe offered to settle the investigation with the CMA.

 On January 22 2020, the CMA issued a final decision that Fender Europe was engaging in RPM, and ordered Fender to pay a fine of £4.5 million.

 “It is absolutely essential that companies do not prevent people from being able to shop around to buy their products at the best possible price.
 This is especially important for expensive and popular items like guitars, and so Fender’s actions could have had a big impact on customers.

-“Quite simply, this behaviour is against the law.
-The fact the CMA has imposed large fines on major musical instrument firms Casio and Fender in a matter of months should be a lesson to this industry and any other company considering illegal behaviour.
+“Quite simply, this behavior is against the law.
+The fact the CMA has imposed large fines on major musical instrument firms Casio and Fender in a matter of months should be a lesson to this industry and any other company considering illegal behavior.
 Break competition law and you will face serious consequences.”

 Piano and Keyboard supplier Casio Electronics Co.
 Limited was fined £3.7 million in October 2019 for breaking competition law, also by engaging in RPM.